addania/coding/src/pages/React_Course.md

 ![](https://i.imgur.com/jX7rNIv.jpg "Photo by PhotoMIX Ltd. from Pexels")

+This article is basically my notes following an amazing [React]() course by Maximilian Schwarzmüller which I would recommend to everyone who wants to learn React.

 **Basics**
 > Javascript is a programming language that can be executed in browsers.